CGI-FR/IoT-Hub-Portal/dev-guide.md

 * **StorageAccount__ConnectionString**: The connection string to the Azure Storage account.
 * **LoRaKeyManagement__Code**: The LoRa Key Management Facade code.

-> Note: For a production relase, use might benefits from using the Azure Key Vault to store the connection strings.
+> Note: For a production environment, an Azure Key Vault is advised to store the connection strings.

 ## Device tags

 The IoT Hub portal uses some tags to configure the devices.
-The tags are storeed in the Azure IoT Hub by its Device Twin.
+The tags are stored in the Azure IoT Hub in Device Twins.

 * **deviceType**: The device type, can be "LoRa Device" or "null".
 > By setting the device type to "LoRa Device", the device will be configured to send LoRaWAN and receive C2D commands.